Quick Answer: Do Small Businesses Need Insurance?

 How much does small business insurance cost per month?

-Most small businesses pay between $42 and $150 per month depending on the type of coverage selected.
-A basic general liability policy averages approximately $42 per month, while a bundled Business Owner’s Policy (BOP) averages around $57 per month, according to Insureon’s 2025 pricing data.
-Factors such as industry, annual revenue, number of employees, and claims history all affect your premium.
+Most small businesses pay between $42 and $150 per month depending on the coverage selected.
+A basic general liability policy averages approximately $42 per month, while a bundled Business Owner’s Policy (BOP) averages around $57 per month, according to Insureon’s pricing data.
+Industry, annual revenue, number of employees, and claims history all affect your premium, sometimes significantly.
+A restaurant pays more than a freelance graphic designer, even at the same revenue level.

 What is the difference between general liability and professional liability insurance?

-General liability insurance covers physical risks such as bodily injury, property damage, and advertising injury claims.
-Professional liability insurance — also called errors and omissions (E&O) insurance — covers financial losses your clients suffer due to your professional mistakes, negligence, or failure to deliver services as promised.
-Service-based businesses such as consultants, accountants, and IT professionals typically need both types of coverage.
+General liability insurance covers physical risks: bodily injury, property damage, and advertising injury claims.
+Professional liability insurance, also called errors and omissions (E&O), covers financial losses your clients suffer because of your professional mistakes, negligence, or failure to deliver services as promised.
+Service-based businesses such as consultants, accountants, and IT professionals typically need both.
+One does not substitute for the other.

 Does an LLC protect me from all business-related lawsuits?

-No. While an LLC separates your personal assets from business liabilities in most circumstances, it does not provide complete protection.
+No. While an LLC separates personal assets from business liabilities in most circumstances, that protection is not absolute.
 Courts can pierce the corporate veil if you commingle personal and business finances, fail to follow proper LLC formalities, or personally guarantee business loans.
-The U.S. Small Business Administration recommends pairing an LLC structure with appropriate insurance coverage for comprehensive protection.
+The U.S. Small Business Administration recommends pairing an LLC structure with appropriate insurance for this reason.

 What insurance does a home-based small business need?